liferay/liferay-docs/discover/deployment/articles/04-managing-liferay-with-liferay-connected-services/04-configuring-the-lcs-client.markdown

 Upon clicking *Register*, your LCS client portlet shows your connection status.
-Note that it can take up to 10 or 20 seconds to perform the initial handshake with LCS and send the first batch of information to the cloud.
+Note that it can take up to 10 or 20 seconds to perform the initial handshake and send the first batch of information to LCS.
 If you don't see any change in status after 20 seconds, try refreshing the page.
 If you see a red symbol indicating no data is being transmitted, please contact the Liferay team for support.

 ![Figure 4.7: The server is connecting to LCS.](../../images/lcs-server-connecting.png)